Monday, March 23, 2009

 (Above) Almond (Prunus dulcis) - easily identified by the large flowers.

 (Above) I photographed this (growing beneath an overhead walkway) on March 19th.
 Thank you to Nadia Talent for identifying it as an Apricot (Prunus armeniaca), which I never even knew could be grown as a street tree in the UK - the free-standing trees don't ripen fruit, though.
 This ignorance of mine was due to excessive reverence for the great Alan Mitchell, prone to arbitrary silence about certain tree species.
-But I can now say, with Inger Christensen:
+But I can now say, with the Danish poet Inger Christensen:

 abrikostræerne findes, abrikos-træerne findes